Akshaybhat5/Akshaybhat5/README.md

 - 👋 Hi, I’m @Akshay Bhat
 - ✌️ I'm a Master's Data Science student at James Cook University, Australia.
-- 👀 I’m interested in Machine Learning,AI,Data mining.
+- 👀 I’m interested in Machine Learning,Deep learning,AI, and Data mining.
 - 🌱 I’m currently working on CNN,RNN,ANN, and Big data mining.
 - 👤 Ping me on @akshay.bhat@my.jcu.edu.au
--

 <!---
 Akshaybhat5/Akshaybhat5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.